 The main concerns relating to SARS-CoV-2 infection of specific wild or captive wild species includes:

-- High prevalence of SARS-CoV-2 infection within white-tailed deer populations in North America raises concerns for the potential risk and public health implications of this species acting as a reservoir of SARS-CoV-2 for humans and other animals [6].
-Whilst it is thought that the virus was introduced into the deer population by infected humans, there is no evidence of transmission of SARS-CoV-2 from white-tailed deer to humans, but this is a potential concern.
+• High prevalence of SARS-CoV-2 infection within white-tailed deer populations in North America has raised concerns for the potential risk and public health implications of this species acting as a reservoir of SARS-CoV-2 for humans and other animals [6].
 Further research and surveillance is needed to assess the implications of SARS-CoV-2 infection in white-tailed deer [6].

 Domestic species

-It is advised by the Australian Animal Health Committee that commercial entities who develop tests for SARS-CoV-2 infection in animals should reference the OIE Considerations on monitoring SARS-CoV-2 in animals, and carefully consider the circumstances when testing may support human and animal health and welfare outcomes.
-The RSPCA is not aware of any commercial entities that have developed validated tests for animals which are available in Australia.
-While SARS-CoV-2 is not specifically listed on the National list of notifiable animal diseases, it has not been previously confirmed by laboratory testing in animals in Australia.
-Therefore, diagnostic test results for SARS-CoV-2 should be reported to the relevant jurisdictional Chief Veterinary Officer [18].
+It is advised by the Australian Animal Health Committee that commercial entities who develop tests for SARS-CoV-2 infection in animals should reference the WOAH Considerations on monitoring SARS-CoV-2 in animals, and carefully consider the circumstances when testing may support human and animal health and welfare outcomes [15].

 Since there is evidence of cats and dogs becoming infected with the SARS-CoV-2 virus from humans who have COVID-19 and some (albeit low) risk to some individual animals, it is important to take some precautionary steps to protect our companion animals such as those below: